Dorothea Dix: The Civil War

-She was well respected for her work throughout the war because of her dedication.
-This stemmed from her putting aside her previous work to focus completely on the war at hand.
-With the conclusion of the war her service was recognized formally.
+Her main supporter was Secretary of War, Simon Cameron, but he left office in early 1862.
+Dix made many enemies, especially two new large scale organizations, the Woman's Central Association of Relief and the Sanitary Commission.
+They succeeded in sharply reducing her power and tarnishing her reputation as an organizer.
+Her reputation as a humanitarian survived thanks to her putting aside her previous work to focus completely on the war at hand.

+With the conclusion of the war, her service was recognized formally.
 She was awarded with two national flags, these flags being for "the Care, Succor, and Relief of the Sick and wounded Soldiers of the United States on the Battle-Field, in Camps and Hospitals during the recent war."
-Dix ultimately founded thirty-two hospitals, and influenced the creation of two others in Japan.

 Postwar life

 At the end of the war, Dix helped raise funds for the national monument to deceased soldiers at Fortress Monroe.
 Following the war, she resumed her crusade to improve the care of prisoners, the disabled, and the mentally ill.
 Her first step was to review the asylums and prisons in the South to evaluate the war damage to their facilities.
 In addition to pursuing prisons reforms after the civil war, she also worked on improving life-saving services in Nova Scotia, establishing a war memorial at Hampton Roads in Virginia and a fountain for thirsty horses at the Boston Custom Square.

 In 1881, Dix moved into the New Jersey State Hospital, formerly known as Trenton State Hospital, that she built years prior.
 The state legislature had designated a suite for her private use as long as she lived.
 Although in poor health, she carried on correspondence with people from England, Japan, and elsewhere.
 Dix died on July 17, 1887.
 She was buried in Mount Auburn Cemetery in Cambridge, Massachusetts.